build-with-aws-copilot/rails_docs/docs/deploying_worker_to_aws.md

 ## Add Environment Variables to AWS

+Create environment variables for redis, so sidekiq and connect it to process jobs:

 ```
 copilot secret init
 What would you like to name this secret? [? for help] REDIS_HOST